Get the Bio on Biofeedback

 Does It Work?

 As with all physical therapy, this program relies heavily on you and your child’s level of commitment and compliance.
 It requires daily at-home practice, which you will learn more about at your first appointment.
-Furthermore, all modifications and treatments your provider has already put in place (increased water intake, constipation management, removal of bowel and bladder irritants in diet, proper hygiene, timed voiding, Photo of a fish eating other fish. medications, etc) must be maintained.
+Furthermore, all modifications and treatments your provider has already put in place (increased water intake, constipation management, removal of bowel and bladder irritants in diet, proper hygiene, timed voiding, medications, etc) must be maintained.
 It is recognized by the American Academy of Pediatrics (a medical society with over 62,000 pediatric physicians, specialists, and surgeons) as showing an 80-95% success rate in symptom resolution for patinets who complete therapy1,2.
 They report that it also decreases the rate of recurrent urinary tract infections, number of invasive studies and medication used on children, and need to do surgery for vesicoureteral reflux.
 As the current nurse practitioner overseeing this program, I have seen excellent outcomes for motivated families.

 To make an appointment with Georgia Urology’s pediatric team, schedule online or call one of our office locations.